-	- Permits are issues for Minutemen Causeway North, no permits are issues for South of Minutemen Causeway.
+- Permits are issued for Minutemen Causeway North, no permits are issued for South of Minutemen Causeway.

-	- Only One (1) permit will be issues per stub end street.
+- Only One (1) permit will be issued per stub end street.

 - The City does not issue permits for Brevard County Parks - Lori Wilson Park, Murkshe Park, etc.

 How does the City decide if Beach Fire Permits will be issued?

 Permits are conditionally granted, permits will not be issued if:

 - Wind conditions are greater than 10 miles per hour.

 - When the State or County has issued a red flag warning.